chongzhizhao/chongzhizhao.github.io/gem5/clusivity.md

 is found in any higher level cache.
 If the block is clean, just invalidate it.
 If dirty, write back that block instead.
 The packet may be sent through ResponsePort::sendTimingSnoopReq() in the cpuSidePort.
 The upstream cache, on the other hand, has to handle it in memSidePort with recvTimingSnoopReq().

+Alternatively, BaseCache::memInvalidate() and memWriteback() seem to be good examples of using BaseCache::invalidateVisitor().
+However, the input argument is a pointer to the block to be invalidated, which may be useless if we are initiating the invalidation from another cache.
+We probably need the physical address.

+## What is my current solution?

+For now, I insert a block of code in BaseCache::handleEvictions() where an express snoop packet is made.
+The packet contains a request that commands invalidation.